island-lang/island-lang.github.io/README.md

 A **mapping rule** is an unnamed inference rule specifying a method for deriving one or more unknown properties from one or more known properties, within a given context.

 A **context instance** is a materialized form of a context, analogous to how an object is a materialized form of a class.
-A context instance can be viewed as a simple knowledge base where information can be stored and queried via semantic identities used as keys.
+A context instance can be viewed as a simple immutable knowledge base.
+It can be initialized with a set of known property values, and then queried for unknown ones.

 For example, this context describes the basic kinematic relations between distance, time and speed.